TanviGadage/DataAnalysisProjectSQL/README.md

 04. What types of customers are there and how do their behaviors differ?
 05. How often do customers return to Instacart?
 06. Are there differences in ordering habits based on a customer’s loyalty status?
 07. Are there differences in ordering habits based on a customer’s region?
-08.Is there a connection between age and family status in terms of ordering habits?
+08. Is there a connection between age and family status in terms of ordering habits?
-What different classifications does the demographic information suggest?
+09. What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?
-What are the differences in ordering habits of different customer profiles?
+10. What are the differences in ordering habits of different customer profiles?
 # Data
 Datasets used for this project: